Force Fields

 [Acceleration field] Direction

-Direction in which particles are accelerated, in degrees.
+Direction of the area force.
 For 3D effects, the direction is composed of roll, yaw and pitch.

 [Acceleration field] Direction variance